 A common size cedar frame greenhouse is 8 feet wide and 10 foot long. (roughly 2.4M by 10M)

-AS TO WHY RESTORE AND NOT BUY A NEW ONE CONSIDER, most Alton Amateur greenhouses for example are at least 15 to 20 years and many far older before they develop issues.
+AS TO WHY RESTORE AND NOT BUY A NEW ONE CONSIDER, most Alton Amateur greenhouses for example are at least 15 to 20 years old and many far older before they develop issues.
 (We have worked on some well over 70 years old.)
 However because of the way the building is created with its sloping walls, it is naturally very strong.
 They can easily stand in exposed gardens battered by gale force wind, rain, snow and endure blistering summers.
 Many customers speak about the great storm and how there greenhouse survived when other aluminum models were destroyed They are perhaps the most succesful greenhouse design ever created, far better in design than most of their replacements.

 Note all prices shown are correct at the date shown but prices will vary with time.